Imagine The Lives You’ll Impact …

 8:00 Resource Staff Meeting at Inspiration Point

-After breakfast, help with or the kitchen party!
+After breakfast, help out with KP: kitchen party!

-9:00 Alpha (All camp morning worship) in the Outdoor Chapel (Be on the lookout for campers that might need some extra attention!)
+9:00 Alpha (All-camp morning worship) in the Outdoor Chapel (Be on the lookout for campers who might need some extra attention!)

 10:30 Discovery Center 1 (Summer Staff meeting)